networkx/networkx/doc/source/reference/api_1.0.rst

 add_cycle(), add_path(), add_star()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-   Now take optional keyword=value attributes or a dictionary of attributes.
+   Now take optional keyword=value attributes or a dictionary of attributes which are applied to all edges affected by the method.

    >>> G=Graph()
    >>> G.add_path([0,1,2,3],width=3.2)